 People are different.
 Some of us are good in science and technology while others are good in sports, arts, or other fields.
 We complete each other so that the life goes on.
 If we were the same, the life would be impossible.
 Therefore, we all win when everyone in life plays the role fitting his/her own skills and talents.

 The same concept is valid for employees inside a company.
 Some employees are detailed-oriented while others can see the big picture.
 Some are hard workers while others are creative and innovative.
 Moreover, some are sellers by nature while others are technical savvy.
 Accordingly, each one should have a different role and different evaluation criteria.

 The smart manager puts right employee in the right place before judging the output performance.

 Lack of Internal Marketing

 Sometimes, employees do tasks that they are not convinced with, just because that is the management decision.
 Meanwhile, the management does not care about marketing for their decisions among employees.

-Therefore, from employee’s perspective, a decision that was take one day is a stupid one.
+Therefore, from employee’s perspective, Manager’s decision is not correct.
 However, he has to do it anyway.
-Once after another, the employee loses the passion because of following stupid decisions (from his/her perspective), which may lead to a decrease in performance.
+Once after another, the employee loses the passion & motivation because of a series of stupid decisions (from his/her perspective), which may lead to a decrease in performance.

 That is why many articles shows the difference between the Boss and the Leaders.
 One of the differences is that a Boss just gives orders while the leader ensures the involvement of the team.

 Because the increasing awareness about passion and performance, we see studies about “Employee Engagement”, the term which reflects how to motivate the employee and ensure his commitment to organization’s goals and values.